perama-v/perama-v.github.io/docs/cairo/examples/building_blocks/skeleton/program_starknet.md

 back to Ethereum as aggregate STARK proofs that summarise key state updates.
 Proofs make state data available on Ethereum, and a Solidity contract can verify proofs to police StarkNet state.
-StarkNet is a an L2 in the sense that it inherets the security of Ethereum.
+StarkNet is a an L2 in the sense that it inherits the security of Ethereum.

-Main diferences between a Cairo program and a StarkNet contract.
+Main differences between a Cairo program and a StarkNet contract.

 - Storage means that Cairo contracts can read and write values for access in between different Cairo contract invocations.